play icon for videos

 Frequently Asked Questions

-What is a stakeholder survey in an impact context?
+What is a stakeholder survey?

-A stakeholder survey in an impact context is an instrument designed to collect structured evidence from a specific group β€” participants, funders, staff, partners, or board members β€” about program effectiveness, outcomes, or organizational performance.
-Unlike corporate satisfaction surveys, impact stakeholder surveys are explicitly linked to a Theory of Change and used to generate evidence of outcome attainment, not just satisfaction scores.
+A stakeholder survey is a structured instrument collecting evidence from a specific group — participants, funders, staff, partners, or board — about program effectiveness or organizational performance.
+Unlike generic satisfaction surveys, impact stakeholder surveys link explicitly to a Theory of Change and generate outcome evidence, not just satisfaction scores.
+Sopact Sense connects responses across groups automatically through persistent unique IDs.

 What is The Feedback Silo Tax?

-The Feedback Silo Tax is the cumulative cost β€” in staff time, data quality, and decision speed β€” that impact organizations pay when stakeholder surveys are designed as isolated instruments rather than a connected intelligence system.
-The Tax appears as weeks of pre-analysis data cleaning, late insights that arrive after key decisions, and program questions that can't be answered because participant data can't be linked to funder priorities or partner observations.
-Sopact Sense eliminates the Tax through persistent unique IDs and a connected data architecture.
+The Feedback Silo Tax is the cumulative cost — in staff time, data accuracy, and insight speed — that organizations pay when stakeholder surveys are designed as isolated instruments instead of a connected intelligence system.
+The Tax appears as weeks of pre-analysis cleanup, insights arriving after key decisions, and questions that cannot be answered because responses across groups cannot be linked.
+Sopact Sense eliminates it architecturally through persistent unique IDs.

 How many questions should a stakeholder survey have?

-For program participants, 8–12 questions is the effective range β€” more than 15 dramatically reduces completion rates for most populations.
+For program participants, 8–12 questions is the effective range — more than 15 dramatically reduces completion rates for most populations.
 For funders and board members, 6–10 focused questions outperform longer instruments.
-The key variable is not question count but question quality: a six-question survey that generates evidence of your Theory of Change outcomes is more valuable than a 30-question instrument that produces only satisfaction data.
+The key variable is not question count but question quality: a six-question survey that generates evidence of your Theory of Change outcomes is more valuable than a thirty-question instrument producing only satisfaction data.

 What is the best survey tool for nonprofits and impact organizations?